 Up Your Email Engagement: Consumer-Oriented Strategies

 Email marketing may be one of the oldest forms of online marketing, but it has not lost its relevance.
 Despite the fact that many businesses are focusing more on social media marketing and SEO, email marketing should still be a priority for any online marketing strategy.
 The use of email can help you deliver valuable resources and promotional offers to your audience.
 However, it’s vital that you keep your leads engaged in order for your email marketing strategy to be successful.
-With that in mind, the following are a few tips to help boost email engagement.
+Now first have a look at what is email engagement:

 1. Send Emails That Offer Value